barchart/alerting-service-public/docs/content/concepts/security.md

 * Create alerts, and
 * Observe and maintain those alerts.

-Barchart established commercially reasonable procedures to ensure your data is safe:
+Barchart uses commercially reasonable procedures to ensure your data is safe:

 * All data is encrypted before transmission (using HTTP over SSL/TLS).
 * All requests are authenticated and authorized, that is: